learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rsRjQDrDnY8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-What this song is asking the young viewer to engage in is a pretty powerful behavior: _abstraction_.
+What this song is asking the young viewer to engage in is a pretty powerful
+behavior: _abstraction_.
 It's looking at several _concrete_ examples and finding some sort of "ideal" that the _concrete_ examples all have in common and using that as a rule to find something that doesn't _quite_ fit.

 Doing this is one of the most profound problems in philosophy and human development.
 No less an authority than Aristotle wrote a [whole book][] on it and how humans do it (one of the essential reasons why he [differs][] from his teacher, Plato).

 Who knew JavaScript would lead us to ancient Greece as well as "Sesame Street?"

-In JavaScript, _concrete_ instances of data can be categorized into _abstract_ names called "data type" or, more simply, "type."
+In JavaScript, _concrete_ instances of data can be categorized into _abstract_ names called "data types" or, more simply, "types."

 ## Objectives